 Locations: Calif., Ariz., Tex., Fla., Ga., Pa. and Va.

 With organic ingredients sourced from local farms and gluten- and lactose-free menu items, Pizza Fusion is not your typical neighborhood pizzeria.
 Don't feel like dining out?
 Place an order from home and your food will be transported to your front door in one of the company's hybrid cars.
 Talk about a pizza company with a conscience!

 Locations: Los Angeles, Calif.

-Not only does this D.C-based Italian eatery use wood-burning ovens to cook their pizzas, they power the entire restaurant with wind power electricity.
-They also get points for using sustainably sourced fish, organic produce, and grass-fed, free-range meat.
-While you're there check out the Zucca al Forno, an oven seared butternut squash-antipasta topped with ricotta, red onions, pine nuts, capers, and garlic.
+Not only does this D.C.-based Italian eatery use wood-burning ovens to cook their pizzas, but they also power the entire restaurant with wind-powered electricity.
+This healthy restaurant also gets points for using sustainably sourced fish, organic produce, and grass-fed, free-range meat.
+While you're there check out the Zucca al Forno, an oven seared butternut squash antipasta topped with ricotta, red onions, pine nuts, capers, and garlic.
 (Swoon!)
 Looking for a new brunch spot?
 Besides Coppi's traditional a.m. menu, it also has two additional menus devoted to vegan and vegetarian offerings.
-Vegan-friendly highlights include the 14th Dalai Lama Peace Breakfast, which is comprised of quinoa with toasted coconut, pistachio, and fruit and the Lower East Side Veggie Reuben, which is made with tempeh cooked in brine, sauerkraut, Russian Dressing and caraway seeds.
+Vegan-friendly highlights include the 14th Dalai Lama Peace Breakfast, which is comprised of quinoa with toasted coconut, pistachio, and fruit and the Lower East Side Veggie Reuben, which is made with tempeh cooked in brine, sauerkraut, Russian Dressing, and caraway seeds.